graijo/java-tutorial-for-beginners/README.md

 The ```position``` of an ```Airplane``` can change over time.
 The operations that can be performed on an ```Airplane``` include ```takeOff()```, ```land()``` and ```cruiseMode()```.
 Each of these actions can change its ```position```.
 Therefore, an object's behavior can affects its own state.

 It's now time to introduce you to some core **OOP** terms, which will make our future discussions easier.

+C follows procedural thinking but Java based on Oops and has new thought process.
+Evrything is divided into objects which has data and actions

 #### OOP Terminology